≡ Menu

-The Pugapoo Dog Breed is friendly, affectionate and fun to be with.
+The Pugapoo Dog Breed is friendly, affectionate, and fun.
 These are Mixed-Breed Dogs or Designer Breed Dogs, developed from crossing the Pug with the Poodle.
 They bring happiness and joy wherever they go.

-The best thing about mixed breed dogs or designer dog breeds is that none of them are exactly alike.
-A designer dog is supposed to have the best of two or more breeds, but the genes have their own way of manifesting.
+The best thing about mixed or designer dog breeds is their differences.
+A designer dog is supposed to have the best of two or more species, but the genes have their way of manifesting.

-So it’s hard to tell how your Pugapoo Puppy is going to be as an adult dog.
+So it’s hard to tell how your Pugapoo Puppy will be as an adult dog.
 Will it be more like a Poodle or a Pug?
 Only time will tell.

-Look at your puppy closely.
+Please take a look at your puppy closely.
 Does that look like a Purebred Pug or one of those Pug Puppies you’ve seen at the breeder’s place?
 Or does it look more like a Poodle puppy?
-The Pugapoo is similar to the Lhasa Apso, a popular Tibetan breed.
+The Pugapoo is similar to the Lhasa Apso, a famous Tibetan breed.

 What Pugapoo Owners Should Know